wujekbizon/nextjs-blog/data/welcome-in-2023-year-of-AI.md

 I know that's a lot of stuff happening here, so let's start one by one.
 First let's focus on what we are returning in JSX.

-We returning a header element, where we'll be render content, depending on, if our bot is online, or is initializing.
+We are returning a header element, where we'll be render content, depending on, if our bot is online, or is initializing.
 Then section element, where we'll render actual chat, and InputForm Component that will hold our form element with input field.

 ```tsx